 3.12 Erosion and abrasion.
 Coastal erosion is a well recognized problem which obviously has a serious effect on lichens.
 Erosion by rockfall removes entire lichen populations.
 Newly exposed rock surfaces can be colonized by lichens, but as this is an extremely slow process it probably takes centuries to restore the original communities.
 A more insidious form of erosion occurs on boulder clay cliffs.
 This can be relatively slow and is weather-dependent, but is more rapid during heavy storms in winter.
 Fresh soil becomes exposed and washes down over rocks.
 Where this occurs regularly, the rock lichen flora can then be replaced by pollution-tolerant species.
-On the positive side however, is the colonization of freshly exposed soil by some rare lichens such as Rinodina confragosa, R. armeriicoia (non R. subglaucescens), and Acarospora benedarensis (currently subsumed within A. smaragdula, but with a very distinctive morphology and ecology).
+On the positive side however, is the colonization of freshly exposed soil by some rare lichens such as Rinodina confragosa, R. roboris var. armeriicola, and Acarospora benedarensis.
 Coastal erosion is of national concern in times of rising sea levels, particularly in the South East.
 But it also follows human and animal trampling and grazing, which can be monitored and controlled (see above).

 3.13 Misguided Management.
 Much disturbance of lichen populations results from well-intentioned but misguided management.
 Examples are use of fire to control scrub, planting of trees which replace soil floras, or shelter belts reducing the exposure factor for a site.
 Clearance of scrub can eradicate important lichens.
 For example Teloschistes chrysophthalmus, once thought extinct after removal of a hedgerow, was refound on a moribund Blackthorn.
-It is now extinct once more following loss of the Blackthorn.
+It is now extinct once more following loss of the Blackthorn [Since the original aricle Teloschistes chrysophthalmus, has widely recoloniesd southern England].
 Spraying with weedkillers regularly takes place, especially around man-made sites which may often be considered erroneously as unimportant for lichens.
 Much management appears to be needless as it is often stimulated by a desire for tidiness.
 The ready availability of chainsaws and volunteers trained in their use, especially near high population centres, means that management is eagerly undertaken, but the need for it may be unexamined.
 To prevent needless destruction of lichen habitats it is recommended that all management plans for sites with notable lichen interest should be commented on by a lichenologist.

 3.14 Wall restoration.
 Walls offer considerable opportunities for colonization by marine and maritime lichens.
 In lowland Britain where rocks are not exposed on the shore, walls of brick, concrete or flint may bear the only seashore lichen floras, adding considerably to the biodiversity of the site.
 Generally however, walls have a less rich lichen flora than natural rocks because they are much younger.
 Fletcher (1997) found that walls near to habitations had the richest lichen floras because they were the most useful and were therefore better maintained, but they were not necessarily the oldest.
 However, wails obviously need restoration and maintenance.
 To preserve their lichen floras the following guidelines are proposed -